CRLcommunity/Code-of-Conduct/CoC.md

 6. All return to track incidents will be considered as if ghosting is not in action, even if it is.
 Punishments will be given out to incidents that are considered irresponsible returns to racing, especially ones that impact other drivers.

 ### Article 2.6 AI driving
-1. Using AI to enjoy a fast start is prohibited.
+1. Using AI to enjoy a fast start is prohibited and will result in 5 second time penalty.
 2. If you need to retire from the race, please make sure there are no cars following you and remain at normal speed, press start and retire.
 The AI will find a safe space to pull off the circuit.
 3. You are still liable for incidents your AI causes and stewards will judge them as if you are in control.